eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

 const p = wrapper.find('p')
 ```

-Here, p will be the first tag found in Foo.
+Here, p will be the first &lt;p&gt; tag found in Foo.

 You can also pass props to mounted components when you call `mount`.
 This is done with the `propsData` option: